 VDS solutions come with root access for complete control of your hosting environment, and dedicated server plans provide full access to all resources.
 You can enjoy improved website performance and scale your server resources up (or down) to meet your needs.
 The RAID 1 configured storage helps protect you from a disk disaster by replicating your data.

-Aside from the regular hosting, VPS, and dedicated servers, 2GB Services also offers radio hosting and gaming servers, which not all hosts do.
+In addition to regular hosting, VPS, and dedicated servers, 2GB Services also provides radio hosting and gaming servers, which sets it apart from other hosts.

 Pricing and Support